fivequarters/fusebit.io/src/_blog/_posts/webworkers.md

 Additionally, consider that Web Workers isn’t a JavaScript feature, it’s a browser feature that can be accessed through JavaScript code -  that means it’s more expansive and general-purpose by design.

 So, it’s clear that while ‘multi-threading’ is a common need, the actual use-cases are different.
-Why then is there a conversation around adding full Web Workers support to Node.js?
+Why then is there a conversation around adding full Web Workers support to Node.js now?

 > “Deno supports Web Workers, so Node.js should too!” - Internet